 (Fixed Point Continuation with Approximate SVD), that can solve very large matrix rank minimization problems (the code can

-http://www.columbia.edu/~sm2756/FPCA.htm for non-commercial use).
+be downloaded from http://www.columbia.edu/~sm2756/FPCA.htm for non-commercial use).
 Our numerical results on randomly generated and real matrix completion problems demonstrate that

 this algorithm is much faster and provides much better recoverability than semidefinite programming solvers such as SDPT3.